Some people are Only Known by Their Nickname

 English male writers of the early 20th century, especially academics like A.J.
 Ayer (philosopher) and A.J.P.
 Taylor (historian).
 You do still find some English writers who go by initials today, possibly because of the resulting intellectual associations - like A.N.
 Wilson or D.J.
 Taylor.

-- DC from That Darn Cat! is only once referred to by a censored version of his full name, not counting the title, and is never refered to by his real full name, on account of it being profane.
+- DC from That Darn Cat! is only once referred to by a censored version of his full name, not counting the title, and is never referred to by his real full name, on account of it being profane.

 - Tenacious D in The Pick of Destiny: JB (Jack Black) and KG (Kyle Gass).
 Pronounced Jables and Kage.